 Where to Buy Machu Picchu Tickets

 You can buy Machu Picchu tickets online.
 The tickets are pretty expensive for foreigners ($70 USD per adult).
-If you buy tickets at the Machu Picchu Ticket Office in Aguas Calientes, at the Edificio del Instituto Nacional de Cultura.
+You can also buy tickets at the Machu Picchu Ticket Office in Aguas Calientes, at the Edificio del Instituto Nacional de Cultura.
 The tickets are only valid for the actual allocated day.
 The physical office accepts cash only.
 The administration allows only 2,500 attendees per day.
 We went during off season and the top was not crowded.

 How to Get Up the Mountain